tno-ssi-lab/standardisation-overview/README.md

 KERI is a novel technology for Decentralised Key Management Infrastructure (DKMI).
 It has been brought under in an informational standard.
-Primary key management operation is key rotation, that can be performed using key event receipt logs (KERL)
+Primary key management operation is key rotation, that can be performed using key event receipt logs (KERL).

 The trust is rooted in self-certifying identifiers.